Transplants – Advanced By A Pioneer

-Dr Vijay Ramanan is the FIRST individual Patron of European Society of Blood and Bone Marrow Transplant in India.
-He heads the Ruby Hall Clinic Centre for Bone Marrow Transplant (RHCBMT) is the one of best in India and most innovative in Asia.
+Dr. Vijay Ramanan is the first individual Patron of European Society of Blood and Bone Marrow Transplant in India.
+He heads the Ruby Hall Clinic Centre for Bone Marrow Transplant (RHCBMT) and is one of the best in India and most innovative in Asia.

 - RHC Centre for Bone Marrow Transplant is one of the largest Centres of its kind in Western India.

 - The Centre has performed the maximum number of transplants in western India with cord blood and Haploidentical grafts.

 - Each room is supported by a separate HEPA filter with triple level air filtration.

 - Transplants are routinely performed for children as well as adults.

 - The Centre is credited with Pune’s First successful cord (Match Unrelated Donor) and Haploidentical Transplants for Thalassaemia.

 - The Centre contributes data to EBMT, Asia-Pacific BMT, Indian Stem cell registry Hematopoietic Stem Cell Transplantation.